-Businesses who face high taxes, labor costs and a shortage of workers move to states with more favorable business conditions.
+Businesses that face high taxes, labor costs, and a shortage of workers move to states with more favorable business conditions.
 When these businesses leave a state, they take their jobs with them, attracting more people to their new locations.

 Some research indicates that taxes, especially property taxes and income taxes, influence people’s moving decisions.
-States such as Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming are attractive for tax-conscious citizens because they do not levy a personal income tax.
-Additionally, those who are concerned about the burden of property taxes will want to stay clear of New Jersey (2.47%), Illinois ((2.30%), New Hampshire (2.20%), and Connecticut (2.11%), the four states who property taxes above 2%.
+Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming are attractive for tax-conscious citizens because they do not levy a personal income tax.
+Additionally, those who are concerned about the burden of property taxes will want to stay clear of New Jersey (2.49%), Illinois ((2.27%), New Hampshire (2.18%), and Connecticut (2.14%), the four states who property taxes above 2%.

 Population decline has several adverse effects on a population.
 When skilled workers leave a state, economic growth can slow due to a change in productivity.
 Additionally, significant population loss threatens states' representation because seats in the House of Representatives and the Electoral College are tied to state population.

 According to the U.S. Census Bureau, one-third of states saw their population decline in 2021 from the previous decade.
 While some of this population decline can be attributed to increased death due to COVID-19, much of it has been driven by people moving from the state.
 Below are the ten states that experienced the greatest population loss due to moving in the last year according to the United Van Line National Movers Study.

 1. New Jersey